2. Installing Visual C# 2008

 ![]() |

-- [1, 2]: Copy and paste the [Program.cs] file
+- [1, 2]: copy/paste file [Program.cs]

-- [3]: the result of the copy/paste
+- [3]: copy/paste result

-- [4,5]: Rename both files
+- [4,5]: rename the two files

 ![]() |

-The P1 class (line 4):
+Class P1 (line 4):

 using System;